cliff1976/mahlzeit/_posts/2019-01-01-alte-linde.md

 ---

 ## Cuisine ##
-Old-school fatty, meaty stuff.
-Brotzeit, grill, etc.  Nominally there is a salad bar, but I've never seen anyone use it.
+Old-school Biergarten fare:  Brotzeit, grill, etc.  Nominally there is a salad bar, but I've never seen anyone use it.
+The salad main dishes are huge.

 ## Recommendations / Highlights ##
 Schnitzel and potato salad are great.